 I have been interested in fibre arts and garment making for over 10 years.
 My creations primarily use second hand and upcycled materials, with sustainable making as a foundation for my practice.
 I am inspired and encouraged by my grandmothers, and by the worldwide community of makers.

 The intersection between fibre arts and science is strong, if not always apparent.
 Sewing is essentially engineering 3D objects using flat, soft materials to fit complex curving shapes.
-Knitting designs are mathematical in nature, with patterns and geometry key to ensuring a wearable garment.
+Knitting designs are mathematical in nature, with patterns and geometry key to a successful garment.

 I am completing my PhD in planetary geology and cosmochemistry.
 My research focuses on the formation of IIE iron meteorites and their relationship with ordinary chondrites.
 I am interested in core formation, the behaviour of elements during impact events, and the formation and evolution of planetary bodies.